 Sambar powder can be used in place of Rasam Powder.

 Rather than add the teaspoon of toor dal to the tamarind water, add it to the tadka and fry it with the mustard seed and chillies.
 Add to the rasam at the end of cooking.
-This is Method 2.
+This is similar to Method 2.

 Another alternative with the toor dal is to soak 2 teaspoons of dal for a couple of hours and then drain and grind to a powder.
 Add it to the rasam when you are making the rasam up to 4 cups.
 Continue as usual.